habib24457/bistro-food-review-client/README.md

          { editedMealName }
    ```

-   -I have exported the api endpoints from one single js file, so that it can be updated easily for the whole project.
+   Note: I have exported the api endpoints from one single js file, so that it can be updated easily from one place for the whole project.
 But in case, the edit meal name endpoint fails due to mismatched api endpoint name.
 Please, go to ->

    i.
 Open ModalWithInput.jsx

    ii. remove line: 22-24 which takes the endpoint from api.js.